ApurveKaranwal/PNGProtect/README.md

 - **Real-time Robustness Scoring**: Quantifies how resistant an image is to adversarial attacks and model interpretation
 - **Zero Visual Quality Loss**: Protected images appear identical to the naked eye—artistic integrity is preserved

+### 👁️ AI Confusion Visualizer
+**See exactly what the AI sees.**

+A powerful educational and diagnostic tool that visualizes how computer vision models perceive your images before and after protection:

+- **Adversarial Noise Heatmaps**: Visualize the exact pixels that are confusing the AI using Jet color maps
+- **Real-time Confusion Scoring**: rigorous metric calculating the divergence between the model's original prediction and its prediction on the protected image
+- **Perception Comparison**: Side-by-side view of how a standard ResNet50 model classifies the original vs. protected image
+- **Interactive Analysis**: Upload any image to see how "robust" it naturally is against AI recognition

 ### 🔐 Invisible Watermarking
 **Assert ownership with stealth and precision.**